httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Because ORIGIN can change the set of origins a connection is used for over time, it is possible that a client might have more than one viable connection to an origin open at any time.
-When this occurs, clients SHOULD not emit new requests on any connection whose Origin Set is a proper subset of another connection's Origin Set, and SHOULD close it once all outstanding requests are satisfied.
+When this occurs, clients SHOULD NOT emit new requests on any connection whose Origin Set is a proper subset of another connection's Origin Set, and SHOULD close it once all outstanding requests are satisfied.

 The Origin Set is unaffected by any alternative services {{?RFC7838}} advertisements made by the